Capture The Moment: FirstKnow.It

 Has it ever occurred to you that a company's share price can tell you a lot about its credit quality?
 If you saw this:

 What would you think?
-The prospects don't look as good as they did in March 2000!
-Anyone looking at this graph during May 2000 should have felt concern at the fall in the share price from £36 to £13.30 in just two months.
+The prospects don't look as good as they did in May 2014!
+Anyone looking at this graph during October 2014 should have felt concern at the fall in the share price from $10.70 to $4.60 in just five months.
 Why?
 Well, because the share price gives a measure of the true value of the company's assets net of its liabilities to creditors.
 As the share price falls, it means the value of the company's assets is declining and damaging its credit quality.

-But was the credit quality really good in March 2000?
-Well, surprisingly not really, we all know companies' share prices can go down as well as up and if they show a lot of upward volatility they can show a lot of downward volatility as well.
-An almost five-fold increase in share price in six months is an example of extreme volatility and the prospects of a corresponding fall are large.
-The high share price of £36 was good news, but the meteoric rise was bad news because of the volatility implications - the high price could disappear just as quickly!
+But was the credit quality really good in May 2014?
+Well, surprisingly not really.
+We all know companies' share prices can go down as well as up and if they show a lot of upward volatility they can show a lot of downward volatility as well.
+A doubling of share price in just twelve months is an example of very high volatility and the probability of a large fall is correspondingly high.
+The high share price of $10.70 was good news, but the meteoric rise was bad news because of the volatility implications - the high price could disappear just as quickly!

 The idea of using stockmarket data to derive credit information has been around for many years and has been explored by many leading financial academics.
 Evidence has also been found that it is able to provide a more reliable assessment of companies' credit quality than the traditional approaches used my the major international credit rating agencies.
 A fuller analysis of the mathematical techniques used by FirstKnow.It to assess credit quality is provided on our Financial Technology page.